Seventh ICASE To Be Held From December 14-16 - UrduPoint

 Researchers and organizations may display their research posters linked with Aerospace Engineering and Geographic Information Science.

-The last date for registration is November 30 while all the information is available at www.ncgsa.org.
+The last date for registration is November 30 while all the information is available at www.ncgsa.org.pk/icase/#conferenceregistration, the official said.

 ICASE is a regular biennial event to provide an International forum in which scientists, researchers, engineers, academicians, industry professionals, entrepreneurs, and students from all over the world, get a chance to interact and discuss the latest themes and trends related to Aerospace Science and Engineering.